demo941/ClariCodec/README.md

 ClariCodec is a neural speech codec designed for intelligibility-critical communication under severe bandwidth constraints.
 It operates at 300 bits per second (bps), reformulates quantisation as a stochastic policy, and uses Group Relative Policy Optimisation (GRPO) with word-error-rate rewards to fine-tune the encoder while keeping the acoustic reconstruction pipeline frozen.

 This repository contains non-streaming and streaming implementations for first-stage codec training, reinforcement-learning fine-tuning, inference, and evaluation.
-Datasets, ASR models, and codec checkpoints are not distributed in this repository and must be prepared separately.

 ## Highlights